rsyslog/rsyslog/source/configuration/droppriv.rst

 names when configuring privilege drop.

 Privilege drop is configured via the
-:doc:`global configuraton object<../rainerscript/global>` under the
+:doc:`global configuration object<../rainerscript/global>` under the
 "`privilege.`" set of parameters.